-In preparing applications in response to this Announcement, please note the following:
+In preparing application in response to this Announcement, please note the following:

-- 1. The "Total Value of Awarded Transactions" is the sum of the "Dollar Value of Awarded Contracts and Procurements" and the "Dollar Value of Awarded Financial Transactions."
-Applicants must propose specific performance goals for each of these two sub-categories within the following parameters: - (a) The "Dollar Value of Awarded Contracts and Procurements" must be no more than 70% and no less than 30% of the "Total Value of Awarded Transactions;" and - (b) The "Dollar Value of Awarded Financial Transactions" must be no less than 30% and no more than 70% of the "Total Value of Awarded Transactions."
-The combined total of these two sub-categories must equal 100% of the "Total Value of Awarded Transactions." - 2.
-The "Total Number of Awarded Transactions" is the sum of the "Number of Awarded Contracts and Procurements" and the "Number of Awarded Financial Transactions."

-Applicants must propose specific performance goals for each of these two sub-categories within the following parameters: - (a) The "Number of Awarded Contracts and Procurements" must be no more than 65% and no less than 35% of the "Total Number of Awarded Transactions;" and - (b) The "Number of Awarded Financial Transactions" must be no less than 35% and no more than 65% of the "Total Number of Awarded Transactions."
-The combined total of these two sub-categories must equal 100% of the "Total Number of Awarded Transactions." - 3.
-The "Total Number of Clients Served" is the sum of the "New Clients" and "Existing Clients" Applicants must propose specific breakout of goals for each of these two subcategories within the following parameters: - (a) The "Number of New Clients Served" must be no more than 80% and no less than 20% of the "Total Number of Clients Served;" and - (b) The "Number of Existing Clients Served" must be no less than 20% and no more than 80% of the "Total Number of Clients Served."
-The combined total of these two subcategories must equal 100% of the "Total Number of Clients Served."

-Note: applicants may round to nearest whole number when determining goals.
+- 1. The "Total Value of Awarded Transactions" is the "Dollar Value of Awarded Financial Transactions."
+Applicants must propose specific performance goals for this within the following parameters: - (a) The "Dollar Value of Awarded Financial Transactions" must equal 100% of the "Total Value of Awarded Financial Transactions. - 2.
+The "Total Number of Awarded Transactions" is the sum of the "Number of Awarded Financial Transactions."
+Applicants must propose specific performance goals for this sub-category within the following parameters: - (a) The "Number of Awarded Transactions" is the sum of (i) "Number of Awarded Financial Transactions" which is not more than 85% of total, (ii) "Number of Export-Related Awarded Financial Transactions" which is not less than 10% of total, and (iii) "Number of Strategic Transactions Facilitated" which is not less than 5% of total.
+The combined total of these three sub-categories must equal 100% of the "Total Number of Clients Served."
+Note, that the applicant may round to nearest whole number when determining goal. - 3.
+The "Total Number of Clients Served" is the sum of the "New Clients" and "Existing Clients" Applicants must propose specific breakout of goals for each of these two sub-categories within the following parameters: - (a) The "Number of New Clients Served" must be no more than 80% and no less than 20% of the "Total Number of Clients Served;" and - (b) The "Number of Existing Clients Served" must be no less than 20% and no more than 80% of the "Total Number of Clients Served."
+The combined total of these two sub-categories must equal 100% of the "Total Number of Clients Served."
+Note, that the applicant may round to nearest whole number when determining goal.